 foul-mouthed geologist" and her mother divorced when she was young.

-marine biology.
-By the early 1990s, she had settled down in Los
+By the early 1990s, Brooke had settled down in Los

 In 1995 and 1996, Brooke was reaching a variety of mainstream television

 audiences.
 She had guest appearances on shows like Chicago Hope,

 The Single Guy, Party of Five, Young Indiana Jones and

 Sliders.
 But in 1996, Brooke had her most prominent TV role, when she was cast as

 'Samantha Reilly' on Melrose Place, she stayed on the